Understanding and Interpreting the Glasgow Coma Scale

 - Localising - Brings hand above clavicle to stimulus on head/neck (+5)

 - Obeys Commands - 2-part request (+6)

-To calculate a patient’s GCS, first score the patient on each of the three main areas.
-Once a number has been determined, add theses to create the sum which is the patient’s Glasgow score.
-Once a score has been identified, it’s important to understanding the meaning.
+To calculate a patient’s GCS, first, score the patient on each of the three main areas.
+Once a number has been determined, add these to create the sum which is the patient’s Glasgow score.
+Once a score has been identified, it’s important to understand the meaning.